flamyoad/mobile-test/README.md

+Implementation is similar to what i use (Cubit/GetIt) !!
+But the state is implemented with Freeezed package ^_^.
+So can refer to this project.

 # Superformula Mobile Developer Coding Test

 Make sure you read **all** of this document carefully, and follow the guidelines in it.